-Comment: The proposed architectural elevations are not complete as of the writing of this report.
-The applicant has revised the drawings since the original submission to address the compatibility issue raised by the staff in regard to the future development proposed directly across the street from the subject site.
-The architecture presented to the staff and labeled on the exhibits as work in progress repeats many of the same detail features of the architecture across the street.
-The staff is pleased with the proposal and thinks the developments will provide for a high quality streetscape near the Metro station, which will encourage pedestrian traffic to and from the station.
+The proposed architectural elevations repeat many of the same detail features of the architectural elevations approved for the project across the street.
+The staff is pleased with the proposal and thinks the developments will provide for a high-quality streetscape near the Metro station, which will encourage pedestrian traffic to and from the station.
 The architectural elevations demonstrate high quality and will be compatible with each other.
 The architecture will create a harmonious theme to the overall development by employing design elements, exterior finish materials, massing, articulation, and window fenestration.
-However, the staff recommends a number of minor modifications to the architecture in progress that should be changed prior to signature approval, as follows:
+However, staff recommends a number of minor modifications to the architectural elevations that should be changed prior to signature approval, as follows:

-- a.
-The parking garages are not visible from Capital Gateway Drive; however, the exterior finish material of the garage where it is visible from within the development should be attractive.
-The plans currently indicate a precast concrete structure; the staff recommends that the plans be revised to indicate an enhancement of texture and color on the exterior finish of the parking garage. - b.
-The exterior finish material should be changed in some locations to further depict the concept of large mansion-type dwelling units.
-This can easily be done by avoiding large expanses of vinyl siding and selecting an alternative pattern to the brick/siding of the exterior finish material. - c.
-A materials board should be provided. - d.
-The residential portion of the development above the retail space should be entirely brick to give a more solid quality appearance. - e.
-All burnished block should be substituted with brick. - f.
-Sixty percent of all facades should be brick. - d.
+• The parking garages are not visible from Capital Gateway Drive; however, the exterior finish material of the garage where it is visible from within the development should be attractive.
+The plans currently indicate an EFIS panel system; staff recommends that the plans be revised to indicate an enhancement of texture and color on the exterior finish of the parking garage.

+- The architectural elevations should be revised so that corners of the buildings should have brick from grade to the roofline.
+Also entrances into the buildings should be a minimum of 60 percent brick. - d.
 In Phase I, the minimum height of office and residential structures shall be three stories.
 In Phase II, the minimum height of office and residential structures shall be five stories.
 Retail uses are encouraged to be located on the first floor of a mixed-use building.

-Comment: This condition has been fulfilled in that the proposed height of the residential structure is four stories.
+Comment: This condition has been fulfilled in that the proposed height of the residential structure is four and five stories.